Mojang/minecraft-creator-tools/ProjectStructure.md

 * BrowserStorage: Implements local storage within browsers by wrapping localForage APIs which in-turn wrap browser-standard key-value pair storage APIs.
 * HttpStorage: Implements read-only storage based on files on the web.
 * NodeStorage: Implements storage on top of NodeJS `fs` API primitives.
-* MessageProxyStorage: Implements wrapper storage that uses message passing.
-For example, in the VSCode context, within a browser pane window, MessageProxyStorage passes messages to the "server" where more facilities for storage are available (e.g., nodeJS based APIs).
-* ElectronStorage: Uses message passing via Electron message-based protocols to pass messages from the Electron client (a web browser) over to the server (the Electron/nodeJS runtime)
-* MementoStorage: Uses VSCode Mementos to implement storage.
 * GitHubStorage: Provides read-only, non-authenticated access to GitHub repos via OctoKit APIs and raw HTTP downloads of binaries.
 Note that there is a writeable, authenticated implementation but that has atrophied and needs a server-side service element component for managing tokens.

 ## Validation & Project Updating